What is a CRDT? Replicated Data Types Explained

 | Complexity | In the data structure | In the transform functions |

-| Proven at scale | Growing (Figma, Redis) | Mature (Google Docs) |
+| Proven at scale | Growing (Zed, Redis) | Mature (Google Docs) |

 Related terms

-- Local-first software applications that store data on the user's device and sync in the background, often using CRDTs for conflict resolution.
+- Local-first software describes applications that store data on the user's device and sync in the background, often using CRDTs for conflict resolution.

-- Eventual consistency a consistency model where all replicas converge to the same state given enough time.
+- Eventual consistency is a consistency model where all replicas converge to the same state given enough time.
 CRDTs guarantee this by construction.